 Myth #4: Plastic surgery won’t leave any scars.

-Plastic surgery involves reshaping your body, which often requires incisions.
+FACT: Plastic surgery involves reshaping your body, which often requires incisions.
 There are many ways to reduce the size of scars and make them less noticeable — such as placing the incision in an area that’s usually covered by clothing — but it’s impossible to completely avoid scars.

 Fortunately, there are ways you can minimize scarring, such as topical treatments and dermabrasion.
 Topical treatments can help your scar heal faster and dermabrasion is a skin-smoothing technique that minimizes the visibility of scars.